mmurygin/notes/microservices/common.md

 ## Bounded Context
 1. We should split bounded context according to a buissness goals, not according to a data models.
 1. Share only necessay fields of shared models

+## Monilith partitioning
+1. Design your partitioning in the way, which allows parallel development of new features.
+1. Partitioning strategies:
+    * Patition by noun, e.g. Catalog Service
+    * Partition by verb, e.g. Checkout UI
+    * Partition by subdomain
+    * Single Responsibility Principle
+    * Unix utilities - do one focussed thing well

 ## Migration from monolith
 1. Identify bounded contexts